Chong Kee Hiong: Political career

 Zainudin Nordin stepped down from their respective wards and politics.
-Chong was elected into Parliament when the PAP team won 73.59% of the electorate's valid votes.
-Chong was elected as a Member of Parliament for Bishan–Toa Payoh GRC for a second term but as a four-member team in the 2020 general election after the PAP team garnered 67.26% of the valid votes.
+Chong was elected to Parliament when the PAP team won 73.59% of the electorate's valid votes.
+Chong was elected as a member of Parliament for Bishan–Toa Payoh GRC for a second term but as a four-member team in the 2020 general election after the PAP team garnered 67.26% of the valid votes.
 He was then appointed deputy chairman of the National Development Government Parliamentary Committee (GPC) in the 14th Parliament.

+Chong was appointed as the vice-chairman of Bishan-Toa Payoh Town Council (BTPTC) since 2015.

+Prior to the 2025 general election, Chong announced his retirement from politics.

 Personal life

 Chong grew up in a two-room Singapore Improvement Trust flat.
 He currently lives in a semi-detached house in Bishan East.
 Chong is the youngest of 11 siblings.
 He is married to Monica, whom he met at KPMG, and they have four sons.